-According to Educating for Democracy: Preparing Undergraduates for Responsible Political important "It is for Engagement, pluralist democracy . . . that as many people as possible possess a set of capacities that . . . support responsible citizenship by helping evaluate thoughtfully political choices effectively contribute to political outcomes" (Colby 2007, p.
+According to Educating for Democracy: Preparing Undergraduates for Responsible Political is Engagement, "It important for pluralist democracy . . . that as many people as possible possess a set of capacities that . . . support citizenship responsible by helping political thoughtfully evaluate choices effectively contribute to political outcomes" (Colby al., 2007, p.
 6).
-Civic and engagement (CCE) increases interest in political (Eyler, 2011), post-graduation processes leadership and political engagement (Astin et al., 2006), and voter participation by young adults in elections (Perrin & Gillis, 2019).
+Civic and community engagement (CCE) increases interest in political (Eyler, 2011), post-graduation civic leadership and political engagement (Astin et al., 2006), and voter participation by young adults in elections (Perrin & Gillis, 2019).

 CCE can be used to cultivate political engagement among students and to support campus and community members more generally in learning about and participating in political processes such as voting.
-Research suggests a variety of CCE approaches can increase political engagement include providing opportunities to participate in national and local political discourse, removing barriers to voting, and facilitating discussion of policies (Thomas et al., 2019).
+Research suggests a variety of CCE approaches can increase political engagement include providing opportunities to participate in national and local political discourse, removing barriers to voting, and facilitating discussion of policies (Thomas et al., 2018).